Jalecom/AJ_HC1703L_Teardown/sniffer/README.md

 ./sniffer_raw wlan0
 ```

-Or use it with `sniffer.sh` which is a top 20 destination ip helper, easy to understand and modify.
+Or use it with `sniffer.sh` which is a top 20 destination IP helper, easy to understand and modify.